Apples may help reduce the risk of cancer, cardiovascular disease and diabetes.

 Credit: Flickr/Amanda Oliver

-An apple is one of the healthiest foods a person can eat.
-Low in calories and high in fiber, apples have only a trace of sodium, and no fat or cholesterol.
+Apples are one of the healthiest foods a person can eat.
+They are high in fiber and vitamin C, and they are also low in calories, have only a trace of sodium, and no fat or cholesterol.

-Apples may also mitigate the effects of asthma and Alzheimer's disease, while assisting with weight management, bone health, pulmonary function and gastrointestinal protection.
+All of these benefits mean that apples may mitigate the effects of asthma and Alzheimer's disease, while assisting with weight management, bone health, pulmonary function and gastrointestinal protection.

 Often called a "miracle food" and "nutritional powerhouse," an apple a day really may keep the doctor away.
 Here are the nutrition facts from the U.S. Food and Drug Administration, which regulates food labeling through the National Labeling and Education Act: